javadbat/jb-number-input-react/README.md

 ```
 after that if user click on the `+` or `-` value will increase or decrease base on the step you set in `step`(default is 1).
 click on `+` `-` button will call `onChange` event.

+## Other Related Docs:

+- see [jb-number-input](https://github.com/javadbat/jb-number-input) if you want to use this component as a pure-js web-component

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.